dansalahi/reactnative-uber-clone/README.md

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) -->

-This project will consist of a few libraries, such as Google maps, food services, and delivery.
+This project will consist of a few google services such as google map, google direction, google distance and google places.

 ### Built With